Adventure-Tech/ORM/README.md

 There is a further `DatetimeTZMapper` available with a dedicated `DatetimeTZColumn` annotation, which stores the timezone in a separate varchar column.

 #### Custom Column Mappers
-The ORM is very extensible.
+The ORM is very extendable.
 All that needs to be done is to implement the `ColumnAnnotation` interface and provide a suitable `getMapper()` function.
 This gets access to the `ReflectionProperty` of the object property which is annotated with the custom column annotation.
 It needs to return a mapper implementing the `Mapper` interface.
 This requires the following methods:

-- `getPropertyName` – returning the name of the object property
 - `getColumnNames` – the names of columns that need to be selected from the database
-- `isInitialized` – a function checking
 - `serialize` – a function serializing the object property value to a list of values to be inserted into the database
 - `deserialize` – a function deserializing a list of values retrieved from the database to be set on the object